 The next step in the analysis is converting the impacted habitat area to incidental take of individuals so that a comparison can be made to the ITP permit.
 It is understood and should be emphasized that multiple ways of making a conversion from habitat area to incidental take can be performed, all of which involve a level of subjectivity and professional judgment.
-Based on USFWS acceptance following the first seven annual assessments, the calculations for 2020 were conducted in the same manner.

-In 2020, incidental take was again scaled in accordance with the condition of the system at that particular time.
+In 2021, incidental take was again scaled in accordance with the condition of the system at that particular time.
 For instance, incidental take caused by a reduction of 10% of the occupied habitat in the system is not the same proportionally to a condition where 40%, 70%, or 90% of the occupied habitat is removed from the system.
 The rationale is that when only a small amount of habitat is removed, a large portion of quality habitat remains for the covered species to utilize.
 However, when larger portions of occupied habitat are reduced, the situation inherently becomes more stressful for the individuals.
 The word stressful is important in that take is more than just mortality as discussed at the start of this memorandum.
 In the Biological Opinion, the USFWS defines Take as ".... to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture or collect, or to attempt to engage in any such conduct.
 Harass is further defined by the Service as an intentional or negligent act or omission which creates the likelihood of injury to a listed species by annoying it to such an extent as to significantly disrupt normal behavioral patterns, which include, but are not limited to, breeding, feeding and sheltering (50 CFS §17.3).
 Harm is also further defined by the Service to include significant habitat modification or degradation that results in death or injury to listed species by impairing behavioral patterns, including breeding, feeding, and sheltering."